 You might be surprised at our recommendation for drilling post holes in solid rock.

 Digging Post Holes in Solid Rock

 There are many pieces of advice for drilling post holes in solid rock.
-First off is that the best post hole auger will NOT be able to dig post holes in solid rock.
-So ditch that idea.
+Can a post hole digger go through rock?
+Sorry to say, but even the best post hole auger won’t be able to dig post holes in solid rock.
+Ditch that idea.

 Do you really need a traditional fence or could you plant a fast-growing hedge or even make a rock wall fence instead?
 Maybe it would require less maintenance or look better with your landscaping?
 Maybe, you could even save yourself some cash AND not have to dig fence post holes in rocky ground?